anon-blue/anon.blue/README.txt

 adequate Disk space.If a driver is intensified in the stop message, disable the driver or check with the manufacturer For driver updates.
 Try changing video ada pters.
+                                                                        bdbdbddd

- Check with your hardware vendor for any BIOS updates.
+ffdfbb with your hardware vendor for any BIOS updates.
 Disable BIOS memory optio ns such as caching or shadowing.
 If you need to use Safe Mode to remove or disab le components, restart your computer, press F8 to select Advanced Startup Option s, and then select Safe Mod18       stp    ::!:,